cristian-gonnzalez/cpp/README.md

-# C++ Learning Repository
+# C++ Reference and Explorations

-This repository is a **personal collection of learning notes and experiments for C++**, containing small examples, code snippets, and exploratory implementations created while studying and practicing modern C++.

-It is **not a single project**, but a structured collection of:
+This repository is a personal reference and exploration space for C++, built over time through hands-on work with the language in real projects.

+It contains small, focused examples, experiments, and notes covering core language features, modern C++ idioms, design patterns, and concurrency.
+Rather than being a single cohesive application, the repository is organized by topic so each example can be understood in isolation.

+I use this repository both as a reference and as a place to validate ideas before applying them.

+---

+## Contents

+This repository includes material covering:

-* Algorithms and data structures
+- Algorithms and data structures
-* Core and modern C++ language features
+- Core and modern C++ language features
-* STL usage and internals
+- STL usage and behavior
-* Design patterns
+- Design patterns and software design techniques
-* Concurrency and multithreading
+- Concurrency and multithreading
-* Exercises and experiments
+- Small focused exercises and experiments

-The code is primarily written for **learning and reference purposes**.
+Each example is intentionally scoped to highlight a specific concept or implementation detail.

 ---